WandilePhinzi/explainable-diabetes-prediction/README.md

 ├── requirements.txt                  # Python dependencies
 └── README.md                        # This file
 # 🔍 Model Explainability in Action
-This project highlights the power of XAI.
+This project highlights the power of XML.
 For any given prediction, you can generate explanations that answer:

 "Which factors were most influential in this prediction?"